mdominijanni/pyromancy/docs/tutorials/mnist-classifier-pcn.md

 from pyromancy.nodes import StandardGaussianNode
 ```

-In addition to the import statements for external libraries, we import `pyromancy` as the shorthand `pyro` and a node class: {py:class}`~pyromancy.nodes.StandardGaussianNode`.
+In addition to the import statements for external libraries, we import `pyromancy` as the shorthand `pyro` and a node class {py:class}`~pyromancy.nodes.StandardGaussianNode`.

 Next, we need to configure the compute device on which operations are performed, and the datatype of tensors to use.